Bangladesh Police: Corruption and controversies

-Bangladesh Police has been criticized for having political influence in all levels, and the major decisions are taken under political conditions.
+Bangladesh Police has been criticized for having political influence at all levels, and the major decisions are taken under political conditions.
 Corruption is widespread among the law enforcement, with custody deaths and torture being prevalent.

-In 2016 January, Dhaka South City Corporation official was tortured by Dhaka Metropolitan Police members.
+In 2016 January, a Dhaka South City Corporation official was tortured by Dhaka Metropolitan Police members.
 In the same month a sub-inspector at DMP was accused of torturing and attempting to extort money from a Bangladesh Bank official.
 Bangladesh Police have been accused of being involved in crime including rape and murder.
-Bangladesh opposition party has accused the police of being used to suppress the opposition parities.
-The accountability of the police has been question by the media.
+Bangladesh's opposition parties have accused the police of being used to suppress the opposition parities.
+The accountability of the police has been questioned by the media.
 230 Police officers in Barisal Metropolitan Police created a collective bribe fund for promotions.
-Bangladesh Police had faced criticism after telling secular bloggers to self-censure after the Attacks on secularists in Bangladesh.
+Bangladesh Police faced criticism for advising secular bloggers to practice self-censorship following attacks on secularists in the country.
 Wife of Avijit Roy had accused Bangladesh Police of Inactivity during the attack on her husband.
 British Government has faced criticism for its aid to Bangladesh Police which could be used to suppress dissidents.

-Mohammad Harun-Ur-Rashid, Superintendent of Police, is the head of Dhaka Metropolitan Police (DMP) Tejgaon division.
-He has faced a number of controversies.
-On 3 November 2019, he kidnapped the wife and minor son of Showkat Aziz Russell, Chairperson of Amber group, for the purpose of extortion from Gulshan and shifted them to Narayanganj.
+Mohammad Harun-Ur-Rashid, Superintendent of Police and head of the Dhaka Metropolitan Police (DMP) Tejgaon division, has been at the center of several controversies.
+On 3 November 2019, he kidnapped the wife and minor son of Showkat Aziz Russell, Chairperson of Amber group, for extortion from Gulshan and shifted them to Narayanganj.
 He was removed from his post in Narayanganj after the incident came to light.
 He continued working at the post four days after his transfer came through.
 The Business Standard, a Bangladeshi newspaper, described him as a "case of police impunity".
 He made the news first on 6 July 2011 for assaulting Zainul Abdin Farroque, Bangladesh Nationalist Party politician, opposition whip, and member of parliament.
 He was awarded and promoted for the assault on Zainul.
 In November 2019, a video of him went viral, where he and other police officers were seen attacking a referee in a friendly football match.

+On 16 July 2024, between 2:30 and 3:00 pm, quota reform protesters and police clashed in front of Begum Rokeya University.
+Police fired tear gas and baton-charged to disperse students.
+Most of the students left while Abu Sayed remained.
+The police were firing rubber bullets from the opposite direction.
+Sayed was subsequently shot four times by a police officer.
+He died before being taken to hospital.